stefan-0905/forum-app/README.md

 ### Note
 Same functionality could be done differently from time to time, that's simply because i like experimenting with my code.
 ## Devlog
-Currently I'm working on updating my existing code and implementing some security measures for accounts and site
+Currently I'm working on updating my existing code and implementing some security measures for accounts and site.

+Working on front-end moderators functionality.
 ## Prerequisites
 For current version you will need:
 - local server